 Other Sources of Peptides for Skin

-Eating foods rich in peptides can greatly benefit your skin as well!
-Natural peptides can be found in your skin but they can also be found in plant or animal sources that are high in protein like fish, milk, eggs, soy, beans, and nachos.
-Yes, sadly we’re totally kidding about the nachos but we’re completely serious when we say that these other foods are great sources of peptides—not surprising when you consider that peptides are composed of protein!
-So the next time you’re at the supermarket, pick up some fish!
+Eating foods rich in peptides can greatly benefit your skin.
+Natural peptides can be found in your skin, but they can also be found in plant or animal sources that are high in protein like fish, milk, eggs, soy, and beans.

 Frequently Asked Questions About Peptides